Matthew Ebden: 2011: Breakthrough and first Masters quarterfinal

-2012: First Grand Slam doubles quarterfinal and career-high doubles ranking
+2012: First Grand Slam doubles quarterfinal at the French Open

 Ebden's first tournament of the year was the Brisbane International.
 In the first round, Ebden lost to seventh seed Radek Štěpánek in three sets 4–6, 6–3, 3–6.
 Ebden's next event was the Apia International Sydney where he competed as a wildcard.
 In the first round, Ebden upset seventh seeded Spaniard, Marcel Granollers in three sets 6–1, 3–6, 6–3 before losing to Marcos Baghdatis 6–3, 5–7, 6–7(3–7) in the second round.
-Ebden reached the final in doubles with Jarkko Nieminen but lost to the Bryan Brothers.
+Ebden reached the final in doubles with Jarkko Nieminen but lost to the Bryan brothers.
 Ebden's next event was 2012 Australian Open where he lost in the second round to Kei Nishikori despite leading two sets to love 6–3, 6–1, 4–6, 1–6, 1–6 after defeating João Souza in straight sets.
 Ebden made his debut for the Australia in Davis Cup against China, Ebden replaced Tomic to play Ya-Nan Ma in a dead rubber where he was victorious 6–4, 6–2.
 He then played at the SAP Open he was victorious in the first round against Dudi Sela 6–7(7–9), 6–2, 7–6(7–1), but lost to Kevin Anderson in the following round in straight sets.
 He then fell in the qualifying round of the Regions Morgan Keegan Championships and first round of the Delray Beach International Tennis Championships.
 At the BNP Paribas Open, Ebden entered the qualifying draw and qualified.
 In the first round, he faced Russian Igor Kunitsyn and won in three sets 6–1, 4–6, 6–4.
 He backed it up with another three set win over France's Julien Benneteau 2–6, 6–3, 6–2.
 In the third round he faced world no. 8 Mardy Fish and produced an upset with a straight set win 6–3, 6–4.
 He fell in the fourth round to John Isner in two tight sets 4–6, 5–7.
-Ebdem then only manage to win 1 match between Indian Wells and the grass season and this was at the Davis Cup, where he played first live rubber match against Suk-Young Jeong and won the match 6–3, 6–3, 6–4.
+Ebden then only manage to win one match between Indian Wells and the grass season and this was at the Davis Cup, where he played first live rubber match against Suk-Young Jeong and won the match 6–3, 6–3, 6–4.